 Prepaid legal programs have sprouted up all across the country within the past decade.
 From Legalshield and Hyatt Legal Plans to Pre-Paid Legal Services and ARAG Legal and Financial Solutions, Americans have a wide menu from which to select.
 If you anticipate needing the services of an attorney, you should think carefully about whether a prepaid program will benefit you.

 - What a Prepaid Legal Program Is - Prepaid legal programs are a form of insurance, much like health or auto insurance.
 These programs offer several legal services, such as document review, discounts, legal document preparation and access to several legal forms, should you need them.
-Prepaid legal services also usually offer free preparation of a simple will.
+Prepaid legal services also usually offer free preparation of a basic will.
 If your legal needs are simple, a prepaid program could be helpful.

 - Prepaid Legal Program Features - What are the features of these programs?
 Depending on what you may purchase, you’ll be able to obtain legal services from a specific network of attorneys in your community and/or state; membership grants you access to a documents and legal forms database, allowing you to download and print out the forms you need; and you get "free" legal services, such as document preparation.
 Because of your monthly legal services premium, you’re actually paying for those "free" services.